Skip to content

 To elaborate more on this, I feel like you get a nice level of ground feedback with this shoe as in, there’s a shaper feel when catching weight in this model compared to weightlifting shoes with EVA midsole and heel constructions.

 Another aspect to like about the NOBULL Lifter is its upper security.
-The thicker upper blended with the midfoot strap provide a nice level of security to lock the feet down when training and I never experienced any heel slip issues in this shoe.
+The thicker upper, blended with the midfoot strap, provides a nice level of security to lock the feet down when training, and I never experienced any heel slip issues in this shoe.

 When catching cleans, I never experienced any form of foot overhang, and when getting up on my toes during the second pull of my cleans and snatches, I found this shoe to do a good job at promoting my foot security.

-The final aspect to like about the NOBULL Lifter is that it’s a good option for lifters and athletes that have narrower foot widths.
-If you like snugger-fitting weightlifting shoes, then you’ll enjoy this shoe’s toe box and midfoot constructions.
+The final aspect to like about the NOBULL Lifter is that it’s a good option for lifters and athletes who have narrower foot widths.
+If you like snugger-fitting weightlifting shoes, you’ll enjoy this shoe’s toe box and midfoot constructions.

-This shoe’s toe box kind of reminds me of the toe box width that you get in the Nike Romaleos 4.
-And that said, if you typically like the way your NOBULL shoes fit, then I think you’ll be okay with the NOBULL Lifter’s width.
+This shoe’s toe box kind of reminds me of the toe box width in the Nike Romaleos 4.
+That said, if you typically like the way your NOBULL shoes fit, then I think you’ll be okay with the NOBULL Lifter’s width.

 NOBULL Lifter Cons